 - “Dad has become obsessed with dates, times and appointments.
 Is this normal?”

-For example, an elderly parent who was already anxious about aging and the possibility of outliving their resources may begin to collect “useful” items and obsessively save money due to their feeling overwhelmed by what lies ahead.
+For example, an elderly parent who was already anxious about aging and the possibility of outliving their resources may begin to collect “useful” items and obsessively save money due to feeling overwhelmed by what lies ahead.
 Others hold on to items because they fear their memories will be lost without tangible evidence of the past.

 - Hoarding: A Challenging and Potentially Dangerous Dementia-Related Behavior

-8. Refusing to Let Outside Caregivers Into the House
+Refusing to Accept Outside Caregivers

 The presence of an outsider suggests to the elder that their family can’t (or doesn’t want to) take care of them.
 It also magnifies the extent of their needs and makes them feel vulnerable.
-Work to understand your loved one’s reasons for resisting in-home care.
-This could be fear, embarrassment, resentment or some mix of the three.
+Work to understand your loved one’s reasons for resisting in-home care, which could include fear, embarrassment, resentment or some mix of the three.
 Talk to them about their feelings and work together to find solutions that everyone can live with.
 For example, if Mom hates the thought of letting a stranger into her home, arrange for her to meet the professional caregiver at the home care company’s office or at a café for coffee first.

 - Coping with Seniors Who Won’t Accept In-Home Caregivers

-9. Senior Over-Spending or Extreme Frugality
+Overspending or Extreme Frugality

 - How to Handle “Thrifty” Elderly Relatives